-The Find Point Clusters tool finds clusters of point features in surrounding noise based on their spatial distribution.
+The Find Point Clusters tool finds clusters of point features in surrounding noise based on their spatial or spatiotemporal distribution.

 Analysis using GeoAnalytics Tools